nerdneilsfield/hugo-academic/exampleSite/content/home/group.md

 date = "2016-04-20T00:00:00"
 draft = false

-title = "Teaching"
+title = "Group Members"
 subtitle = ""
-widget = "teaching"
+widget = "group"

 # Order that this section will appear in.
-weight = 60
+weight = 30

 +++